The People's Army Model

-The People's Army Model (Hebrew: מודל צבא העם) is a school of thought in Israel concerning the role of the Israeli Army, the IDF, vis-à-vis Israeli society.
+The People's Army Model (Hebrew: מודל צבא העם; Model Tzva Ha'Am) is a school of thought in Israel concerning the role of the Israeli Army, the IDF, vis-à-vis Israeli society.
 According to this conception, the IDF plays a broader role than merely defending Israel's national security.
 Israel's regular army is relatively small, and thus its strength in emergency is based on reservists, which comprise much of the entire nation.
 Following the Suez Crisis, the Israeli newspaper Davar published the following: "Our army is, as is well known, the people's army, an army of reserves, the laborer and the clerk, [as] the laborer and the teacher had one day laid down their daily work and stabilized the flag".

 History of the Model

 The model is based on David Ben Gurion’s belief that the universality that would derive from this “melting pot” ideal would help create cohesion among members of society, regardless of their backgrounds; this would serve as both a builder of national identity after the establishment of the state, bringing together people of different socioeconomic backgrounds and racial identities.

 There is also the idea that the IDF is by the people, for the people.
 The IDF allow soldiers to go home often and also allows regular communication with the “outside world.”
 After an initial training period, the formality commonly associated with military service dissipates, which serves as a tool to promote this ideal.

 One of the initial goals of the People's Army Model is to serve as an apolitical, strong force; in theory, it is the best functioning government institution.